Chicago Car Accident Lawsuits and Settlements

 Illinois does not currently have any statutory caps or maximum limits on the type or amount of damages available to personal injury victims.
 This means that if you are seriously hurt in a Chicago car accident that was not your fault, you can get compensation for all legally recognized categories of damages.

-Lost Income / Wages: if your injuries in the car accident cause you to lose income or wages because you can’t work or run your business, you legally entitled to collect damages for that lost income.
+Lost Income / Wages: if your injuries in the car accident cause you to lose income or wages because you can’t work or run your business, you are legally entitled to collect damages for that lost income.
 Just like with medical expenses, you can damages for both past and future lost income.

-How Much are Chicago Car Accident Lawsuits Worth?
+How Much Are Chicago Car Accident Lawsuits Worth?

 The settlement value of a Chicago car accident injury lawsuit is determined by a variety of factors.
 The most impactful factor that drives settlement value more than any other is the nature and severity of the plaintiff’s injuries.
 More serious injuries involve more medical expenses and more pain & suffering, which equates to a higher settlement value.
 The chart below shows the average settlement value range of Chicago car accident cases based on the severity level of the plaintiff’s injuries.